Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/eigen-token-overview.md

 - Gaming Virtual Machines: Securing the execution of gaming environments on the blockchain.
 - Databases: Such execution environments have complex dispute resolution which can be substituted with the intermediate step of being secured by EIGEN staking.

-### EIGEN Token Restaking FAQ

-Please see the [EIGEN Token Restaking FAQ page](../restaking-guides/0-restaking-user-guide/EIGEN-faq.md) for more information.